-Botox.
-We all know it's great for making lines and wrinkles vanish one we notice them, but is it any good for preventing those forehead lines, crows feet and frown lines forming in the first place?
-Should everyone be picking up the needle in their twenties?
+Wrinkle Relaxing.
+Great for making lines and wrinkles vanish once we notice them, but is it any good for preventing those forehead lines, crows feet and frown lines forming in the first place?
+Should we be picking up the needle in their twenties?
 Or is this just another marketing ploy?

-If you're interested in preventative Botox then make sure you have a consultation with a medically qualified professional.
+If you're interested in preventative wrinkle relaxing then make sure you have a consultation with a medically qualified professional.
 Find someone near you right here.

 Why Do People Who Have Had It Think?